Control Set Administration

 Web Enabling Control Sets

-Follow the below steps to web enable a Control Set for a job
+Follow the below steps to client web enable a control set for a job

-- From the HelpMaster Desktop application, go to Administration > Control Sets and find the cotrol set you wish to web enable,
+- From the HelpMaster Desktop application, go to Administration > Control Sets and find the control set you wish to web enable

-- Open the control set and ensure that the Entity Types selected is Jobs
+- Open the control set and ensure that the Entity Types selected has at least Jobs selected

 - Check the Client Web Enabled checkbox (as shown in image below)